 How Do Open Job Interviews Work?

-On the plus side, employers often hold open interviews when they have multiple openings to fill so you still should have a good chance of getting hired even if there are a lot of other candidates.
+On the plus side, employers often hold walk-in interviews when they have multiple openings to fill, so you still should have a good chance of getting hired even if there are a lot of other candidates.

 Interviews may be held on a one-on-one basis in an interview or meeting room.
 Otherwise, there may be tables set up for recruiters to chat informally with applicants.
 The interviews will be brief.
-Applicants may be asked to stay to discuss a job further with a recruiter or a second interview at a later date may be arranged.
+Applicants may be asked to stay to discuss a job further with a recruiter, or a second interview at a later date may be arranged.
+In some cases, applicants are immediately offered a job.

 Interviews During a Block of Time

-Open interviews are typically held during a block of time and are held on a first-come, first-served basis.
+Walk-in interviews are typically held during a block of time and are held on a first-come, first-served basis.
 These interviews are often held for seasonal employment or by companies looking to fill many positions at once.
+Companies that have an ongoing need for new employees may hold daily or weekly walk-in interviews.

 Interviews at Job Fairs or Other Hiring Events